 Do not perform this Menu item unless you have a highperformance frequency counter.
-Perform this Menu item after aging the transceiver and frequency counter sufficiently (at least 30 minutes).
+Perform this Menu item after the transceiver and frequency counter have been turned on and brought up to operating temperature (at least 30 minutes).

-SIF SFT (SUB BAND IF SHIFT) GROUP
+S IF SFT (SUB BAND IF SHIFT) GROUP